dgstack/dgstack.github.io/_posts/blog/Java/2016-12-02-Spring-Security-Boot-With-Strompath.md

 This post shows you how to use Stormpath Auth system with Spring Boot app.
 To get started we need put all the following dependency in our pom.xml<!--more-->

+> Get the source code for this demo.
+Download <a href="https://github.com/digvijaybhakuni/spring-stormpath-oauth/archive/demo.post.zip">ZIP</a> or <a href="https://github.com/digvijaybhakuni/spring-stormpath-oauth/archive/demo.post.tar.gz">Tar</a>

 ### POM.xml

 ```xml